 My first memory of music is from my mother.
 She was a music teacher so she was always singing and playing piano when I was growing up.
 Music was always around me.
 I remember in elementary school, there was a Sports Day.
 That was the first time I heard a brass band.
 I was amazed at how each instrument was doing its part to make a single song with harmonies.
 I remember the feeling of music vibrating my heart and body; it was a shocking experience.
 I thought it was so cool that they got to play music the whole time instead of running around in the sun.

 I would describe our music as feel-good music.
 We make sure with each other that we are feeling really good with the audience while we are performing.
-Always grateful for the people whom you are playing music with, and enjoy the chemistry.
+Always be grateful for the people whom you are playing music with, and enjoy the chemistry.
 Most importantly, don’t take yourself too seriously.

 I really don’t have anything to say.
 Everything that happened in the past made me who I am now.
 Maybe, I would say “treat your friends and family well.”

-First of all, I would like to clarify that AAPI stands for Asian American and Pacific Islanders.
+First of all, I would like to clarify that AAPI stands for Asian Americans and Pacific Islanders.
 I am not Asian American; I am Japanese.
 It’s important for everyone to understand that not all Asians living outside of Asia are considered AAPI.
 There’s also a distinction between Asian immigrants and ex-pats, and people of Asian descent born and raised in a non-Asian country.
 If the purpose of this article was to highlight AAPI music creators specifically, then I would be the wrong person to ask since essentially I would be taking up space where AAPI musicians should otherwise be highlighted.
 It’s nice to see more music industry organizations and businesses focus their attention on Asian and AAPI music creators, but they need to understand why they’re doing so and why it’s important.

 To answer the question...I run a record label, Guruguru Brain, that is dedicated to music from Asia.
 Our hope is to change the context of Asian music within the industry by providing our own perspectives as Asians.
 The idea of Asian and AAPI music that comes from the perspective of non-Asian people can lack genuine understanding and sensibility towards the culture, and it’s important for it to not get whitewashed.